dvgaba/easy-rules/README.md

 ## Project status

-This project is forked from [j-easy/easy-rules](https://github.com/j-easy/easy-rules) because it is in maintaince mode.
-Current plan is to support community with minor enhacements and bug fixes.
+This project is forked from [j-easy/easy-rules](https://github.com/j-easy/easy-rules) because it is in maintenance mode.
+Current plan is to support community with minor enhancements and bug fixes.

 ## Latest news